CupOfTea696/TwoStream/docs/routing.md

 ### PUBLISH Routes

 The Publish Event is triggered when a client Publishes data to a topic.
 The data can be retrieved by using `Request::input('data');`.
-More info on Publish Data can be found in the Controllers Documentation.
+More info on Publish Data can be found in the Requests Documentation.

 ```
 WsRoute::publish('blog/create', function()